 More and more sites are restricting access based on location, it’s often due to licensing issues.
 Another reason is economic, many websites operate price discrimination (basically charging different prices to different people to maximise their profits), they obviously don’t like consumers finding the cheaper options!

 So if you wanted to access a US only site and you’re outside the US, then you need to acquire a US IP Address.
 Then you could buy from a US only site or watch something like Hulu or Pandora irrespective of your location.
+Better still you could get much better value, for example the Americans Netflix is way better value than any other version.
 Now your IP address is assigned to you by your ISP when you initially connect, there’s no way to change this without losing internet access.

 However although you can’t change your IP address - you can hide your true address and present another one.
 You do this by connecting via either a VPN or a proxy site, both of these will obscure your real IP address.
 They both operate in similar ways, the proxy server routes all your web traffic via itself and simply forwards all data in both directions.
 The VPN is actually a secure, encrypted tunnel which routes all traffic from your computer through the VPN server.
 Both have strengths and weaknesses.
 In reality a VPN is more difficult to detect by remote web sites, although this can involve a slight overhead on speed in some situations.